Josebd98/smite-build-recommender/README.md

 # Smite Build Recommender

 This project provides build recommendations for the game **Smite**.
 The information used to build this recommender system was gathered through web scraping from the Smite Guru website.
 Using this data, a machine learning model was developed to predict damage.
-Additionally, an ant colony optimization method was applied to explore different possible builds based on the chosen characters.
+Additionally, an ant colony optimization method or a bayesian optimization was applied to explore different possible builds based on the chosen characters.
+Bayesian Optimization is now working better than ACO.
 Please note, this project is still in testing, and it’s not yet fully functional.

 ## Table of Contents